coffeesalad/327Assignment8Group46/README.md

 When prompted "Do you want to run as a (s)erver or (c)lient? " choose s to start the server: S

-Enter server IP address: localhost
+Enter server IP address: "input the IP address"

 Enter server port: 5000